How to Correct a Mistake on Your Tax Return

 To file an amendment, you need Form 1040X, available from the dashboard or main menu of the H&R Block Online program.
 With it, you can correct errors or mistakes on filed tax returns.

-It’s important to remember that your Form 1040X amended return must be printed and mailed to the IRS, even if you e-filed your original return.
-You must include copies of any schedules you changed and any forms you didn’t include with the original return.
+It’s important to remember that your Form 1040X amended return must include copies of any schedules you changed and any forms you didn’t include with the original return.